The Definitive Guide to iOS/iPadOS emulation

 App Store Emulators

-There are several emulators available on the App Store that are sanctioned by Apple.
+There are several emulators available on the App Store that Apple sanctions.
 These emulators are limited in scope and are generally focused on older consoles.

 - Delta - App Store, Official website